phongwashere/FinalProject-SoftwareEngineering/README.md

 ## Description of Project

 Tunes is a web application created for a fun way to explore new music.
-It contains features like a login/register page, a landing page, a recommmendations page, a favorites page.
+It contains features like a login/register page, a landing page, a recommmendations page, and a favorites page.
 This web application is served via the flask framework and deployed on Heroku.

 ## Layout of Project